Ashby, Massachusetts: Ashby Free Public Library

 The library is a public library, founded in 1874 "largely through the efforts of Rev. George S. Shaw."
 In the 1890s it was "kept in a private house" open to the public Tuesday and Friday afternoons.
 Around 1890 the Ashby library had "1,584 volumes, with which its inhabitants have a pleasant and profitable acquaintance."

 In 1901 businessman and Civil War veteran Edwin Chapman donated a new building, which opened in 1902.

 In the early 2000s, Ashby's historic library received a large expansion and interior renovation, utilizing a "passive solar" building technique, and serving as a model library to Massachusetts Board of Library Commissioners (MBLC) on the same.

 Education

 Ashby is a member town of North Middlesex Regional School District, along with Pepperell, and Townsend.
-It has its own elementary school, Ashby Elementary School.
+It once had its own elementary school, Ashby Elementary School until it was closed in 2025.
 Middle School students attend Hawthorne Brook Middle School, and high school students attend North Middlesex Regional High School.